votchallenge/website/contents/vot2019/participation.md

  * The trackers work with a 4-channel input composed of RGB+depth channels.
  * A completely new dataset has been constructed for this challenge.
  * The guidelines for early start on integration and testing are available [here](http://www.votchallenge.net/howto/integration_channels.html).
 We included two test sequences (not part of the final dataset) to allow early integration and tracker testing -- the toolkit will automatically download the sequences.
+ * Care has been taken to accurately temporally synchronize and spatially align the RGB and Depth channels, resulting in nearly per-pixel accurate alignment between all channels.

 ## Participation instructions